Port-ALL-Solutions/portall_website-seo-redirection/README.rst

 Website SEO Redirection
 =======================

-This module extends the functionality of the website to support using custom URLs and allow you to improve the SEO.
+Allows customization of URLS of website pages and improvement of the SEO.

 Usage
 =====